American Electric Power Company Inc. (AEP) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for American Electric Power Company Inc. (AEP) is $101.46, which is $7.82 above the current market price.
-The public float for AEP is 513.70M, and currently, short sellers hold a 1.51% ratio of that float.
-The average trading volume of AEP on April 14, 2023 was 2.95M shares.
+The average price recommended by analysts for American Electric Power Company Inc. (AEP) is $102.54, which is $10.45 above the current market price.
+The public float for AEP is 513.70M and currently, short sellers hold a 1.51% of that float.
+On April 19, 2023, AEP’s average trading volume was 2.89M shares.

 AEP’s Market Performance